Valium is one of many drugs that are routinely screened for in drug tests. It can show up for varying lengths of time

 Because Valium and alcohol can have similar effects, tests are used to identify individuals who are considered to be intoxicated in the workplace.
 Positive test results can identify possible signs of Valium addiction, which can cause impairment at work.

-Related Content: Does alcohol show up on a drug test?
+Related Topic: Does alcohol show up on a drug test?

 Urine, saliva, blood, or hair follicle samples are analyzed to test for Valium, and tests look for different sets of metabolites.
 Depending on which source is being tested, the detection time from last consumption to total elimination from the system can vary.
 This means that if a person is tested by one means and shows negative, an alternative method may still show a positive test result.

 The most common method of testing for Valium is through urine samples.
 Urine tests can detect metabolites for up to seven days after the last dose.
 The exact time of “expiration” is not a given, however, as there are other factors that can affect the drug’s elimination.

 On average, saliva tests can detect Valium up to two days after use.
 A similar timeframe applies for blood tests, which can detect the drug for up to 37 hours.

 Hair follicle tests are less common, but this test can detect the presence of Valium for up to 90 days.